alan-eu/mypy-vscode-plus/README.md

+# 🍴 ⚠️ This is a fork

+This is a fork of Matan Gover's mypy extension with a few extras, including:

+- Support for environment variables (`mypy.envFile`, `mypy.env`), originally from this PR: https://github.com/matangover/mypy-vscode/pull/101
+- Support for root definition (`mypy.roots`), originally from this PR: https://github.com/matangover/mypy-vscode/pull/100
+- And a few fixes for both.

+Original README below.

+---

 # Mypy extension for VS Code

 Runs mypy on Python code to provide type checking.

 * Runs on your entire workspace.
 (This is different from Microsoft's Python extension's mypy functionality which only lints each file separately, leading to incomplete type checking.)